Historical Memory and Brand Preference

 We study how historical memories of war affect consumer choices of brands from different country-of-origins in the context of the Chinese automotive market.
 Our research design exploits two natural experiments: (i) the Imperial Japanese army's Continental Cross-Through Operation in China in 1944 that created local variations in historical memories, and (ii) the China-Japan conflict over the sovereignty disputes in 2012 that activated the memories.
 We find that, after the 2012 conflict, sales of Japanese cars dropped 8.5% more, while sales of Chinese brands increased 8.9% more, in invaded counties than in neighboring non-invaded counties, despite their having similar pre-trends.
-The effect is not driven by consumers delaying their purchase.
-Instead, we find strong evidence that consumers in invaded counties substitute more towards domestic cars.
-We find the invasion-specific substitution effects are particularly strong for more expensive and larger cars, as well as more recognizably Japanese or Chinese brands.
+The effect persisted for more than 24 months.
+The heterogeneous effects show rich managerial implications: the effects are stronger for higher-priced and larger cars, as well as more recognizably Japanese or Chinese brands.
 Creating local independent brands help foreign brands to take advantage of the memory effect.
 We also explore the mechanism and find supporting evidence for intergenerational transmission of memories.
-Finally, we find that protests, ethnic identify, or patriotic education cannot explain the effects.
+Finally, we find local protest partially mediates the effect.

 Keywords: Country of Origin, Brand, Economic History, Political Economy, China